-What does digital transformation really mean in retail?
+What does digital transformation really mean in the future of retail?
 It is simply transferring an old, obsolete product-centered model that has been followed for so many years to a customer-centered model.
 This is somewhat easy to say, but again, what does it specifically mean for the retail industry?
 Instead of focusing on a supply chain view – cheaper purchase, higher sales, and optimizing everything in all of these – retailers should focus more on the digital value chain view.
 They must be able to collect data regarding their customers, products and locations, turn those information into useful insights, and then turn those insights into planning and action.

 Ironically, this is actually Amazon’s game and earlier this year, Amazon made a bold move launching its long-awaited Amazon Go, a cashier-less store, in Seattle, Washington.
 The newest store concept allows shoppers to experience shopping in a physical store with the luxury of the latest technology.
 Amazon’s technology can see and identify every item in the store, without attaching a special chip to every can of soup and bag of trail mix.
 There are no registers and people enter in and out through a gate that must be accessed by having the Amazon App.
 Customers can simply scan their Amazon Go application, select any items that they want, and then leave the store without even going through any counter to pay for the items.
 They search for projects that can generate opportunities to collect all kinds of data, such as the unexpected and expected data.